 Prepare to thrive in our challenging academic environment.
 We have programs beginning in high school available to ensure your success in business school and beyond.

 Who Should Apply: 10th- and 11th-grade students from underrepresented groups, first-generation college students, and students from lower socioeconomic standing with a GPA of 3.0 or higher.
-Seniors may apply, but will be placed on an as-available basis.
+12th grade students may apply, but will be placed on a waitlist.

 LEAD SBI program students are placed at top business schools, including Michigan Ross.
-If you are selected to come to Ross, you’ll engage in academic sessions, corporate visits, cultural and social activities, and college preparation.
+If you are selected to experience LEAD at Ross, you’ll engage in academic sessions, corporate visits, cultural and social activities, and college preparation.

 Who Should Apply: High-potential high school juniors from underrepresented groups

-Timing: Two to three weeks on campus in June and/or July, before senior year of high school
+Program Timeline: Two weeks on campus in June, before senior year of high school

 For more information: LEAD National Program Office

 Who Should Apply: U-M first-year students looking to transfer to Ross with limited exposure to rigorous academics in high school.
-Applicants must be enrolled in at least one BBA prerequisite course.
+Applicants must be enrolled in one BBA prerequisite course.